Little River Railroad (Tennessee): History

 The LRR typically would build a line into an area, complete the logging, then remove the line.
 In all, the LRR built 150 mi of track, none of which remains.
 The LRR operated several forms of equipment during its lifetime.
 The primary logging locomotive was the Shay.
 The LRR also utilized the 4-6-2 Pacific and the first 2-4-4-2 Mallet articulated.
-In addition, the LRR owned a rail bus and Col. W.B.
-Townsend utilized a rail car.
+In addition, the LRR owned a rail bus, and Townsend utilized a rail car.

-In 1925 Col. Townsend agreed to deed all of the holdings of the Little River Lumber Company to the Great Smoky Mountains National Park for $273,557, or $3.58 an acre.
+In 1925, Townsend agreed to deed all of the holdings of the Little River Lumber Company to the Great Smoky Mountains National Park for $273,557, or $3.58 per acre.
 This purchase represented a milestone in the eventual creation of the park.
 The purchase permitted the Little River Lumber Company to continue logging within the park boundaries until 1938.
 In 1939 the LRR ended operations.
 Today, the Little River Lumber Co & Railroad Museum in Townsend, Tennessee, preserves the history of the LRR.

 Route

 The LRR had a main line which ran from Maryville, through Walland and Sunshine to Townsend.
 The line of the LRR roughly follows US 321 and TN 73 today.
 Townsend was the site of the Little River Lumber Company's sawmill.
 The main line continued to the confluence of the Little River and the West Prong of the Little River at a spot now known as the Townsend Y. The western branch led to Tremont, where a small logging community was located.
-The eastern branch led to Elkmont, where a larger logging community and a recreational community were located (see Wonderland Hotel).
+The eastern branch led to Elkmont, where a larger logging community and a recreational community were located.

 The LRR roadbed still winds its way along the Little River from Townsend to Elkmont as the Little River Gorge Road or TN 73.
 Within this section of the Great Smoky Mountains National Park are numerous trails that owe their existence to the LRR.
-All of the "Quiet Walkways" except Bote Mountain Road between Gatlinburg and Cades Cove are former LRR road bed.
+All the "Quiet Walkways" except Bote Mountain Road between Gatlinburg and Cades Cove are former LRR road beds.